SDGforskning/sdg-strings/SDG02_query_action_WoS.md

     )
     AND
-        ("humans" OR "humanity" OR "human" OR "people" OR "person$" OR "children" OR "child" OR "under fives" OR "infant$" OR "toddler$" OR "babies" OR "teenager$" OR "adolescent$" OR "girls" OR "boys"
+        ("humans" OR "humanity" OR "human" OR "people" OR "person$" OR "children" OR "child" OR "under fives" OR "infant$" OR "toddler$" OR "babies" OR "teenager$" OR "adolescent$" OR "youth$" OR "girls" OR "boys"
-        OR "adult$" OR "women" OR "men" OR "woman" OR "man" OR "agricultur*" OR "food security" OR "poverty" OR "rural" OR "urban" OR "countr*" OR "nation$" OR "develop* state$" )
+        OR "adult$" OR "women" OR "men" OR "woman" OR "man" OR "agricultur*" OR "food security" OR "poverty" OR "the vulnerable" OR "vulnerable group$" OR "vulnerable communit*" OR "marginali?ed group$" OR "marginali$ed communit*" OR "disadvantaged group$" OR "disadvantaged communit*"
+        OR "refugee$" OR "migrant$" OR "immigrant$" OR "asylum*" OR "rural" OR "urban" OR "countr*" OR "nation$" OR "develop* state$" )
 )